warmist/scripts/docs/gui/autodump.rst

 (or excited) that if you teleport the items into an unsupported position (e.g. mid-air), then they will become projectiles and fall.

+There are options to include or exclude forbidden items, items that are currently tagged as being used by an active job, and items dropped by traders.
+If trader items are included, the ``trader`` flag will be cleared upon teleport so the items can be used.

 Usage
 -----